Battle of the bugs when you are riding – don’t get eaten!

 Bust out the fly whisk.
 These are made of horse hair attached to a wooden handle with a loop for your wrist.
 Carry when riding and help your horse swat away the bugs.

 A fly whisk – easy to carry and is great for swatting away flies.

 - Long sleeves are best, and also provide sun protection.
 Bug bites are even worse on sunburn…

-- Try and ride when the weather is not bug friendly - wind and rain are your friend!
+- Try and ride when the weather is not bug friendly – wind and rain are your friends!

-- Also do some research on when the bugs are out… mosquitos are dusk and dawn, but many flies are mid day.
-Of course.
+- Also, do some research on when the bugs are out… mosquitos are at dusk and dawn, but many flies are in midday.
+Of course, they take shifts.